 History of the Stampede

-More than just a rodeo, it's an eighty one year old tradition.
+More than just a rodeo, it's an eighty three year old tradition.

 The exciting roots of rodeo and all the community hoopla that goes with it likely goes back to the turn of the century.